 In addition, PHS-funded researchers must also disclose reimbursed or sponsored travel and any newly acquired SFI within 30 days of acquisition of either the travel or the SFI, if the amount meets the threshold (additional information below, including SFI thresholds).
 All Non-PHS funded DOF appointees and all other Faculty, Academic Professionals and Professional Librarians must also disclose any newly acquired SFI within 30 days of acquisition, if the amount meets the threshold (additional information below, including SFI thresholds).
 New SFIs that are acquired throughout the year should be disclosed using the Conflict of Interest update form which can be found via the electronic Conflict of Interest Reporting System.

 Once the form is submitted, Research Integrity and Assurance (RIA) performs an initial review of all forms and routes any potential conflicts to the appropriate office for review and possible final determination.
 RIA may reach out to any individual that discloses an SFI (defined below) to ask clarifying questions or set up a meeting to discuss potential conflicts.
 Additionally the DOF, Dean of the Graduate School, Finance and Treasury, or Dean of the College may contact any individual if further clarifying information is required.

-Twice a year (approximately in June and December) the Conflict of Interest in Research (COIR) Panel meets to discuss potential conflicts that are disclosed via the process identified above.
+Once all the information is gathered, RIA may make a recommendation to the DFR as to whether a financial or other conflict of interest exists.
+If so, a management plan is put into place.
+If the conflicts are more complicated, RIA or the DFR may request that the conflict be reviewed by the Panel.
+The Panel meets twice a year (approximately in June and December) to discuss potential conflicts that are disclosed via the process identified above.
 Each identified potential conflict (COC, COR, and FCOI) is presented to the Panel and an action plan is developed to mitigate or eliminate any possible conflict(s).